keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/analytics.md

 1) Creating a script.
 2) Using existing BOS tools.

-The focus for now wil be the script.
+The focus for now will be the script.
 The next tutorial section will showcase the existing BOS tools.

 Starting at the `keypom-docs-examples` directory, navigate to the `ticket-app-skeleton/others` folder and open the `event-analytics.js` file.